Startup Profile: Loop Medical Innovations

 Innovation within the healthcare industry is moving at an incredible pace.
 Many young entrepreneurs have either pivoted their business or identified problems as a result of the COVID-19 pandemic.
 Specifically in the home, new medical devices are being created to ensure safe, remote monitoring.

-Abhishek Dasgupta, founder of Loop Medical Innovations, is one of three LaunchPad Fellows innovating in this space.
+Abhishek Dasgupta, UT Austin student and founder of Loop Medical Innovations, is one of three LaunchPad Fellows innovating in this space.

 Loop Medical Innovations